econia-labs/emojicoin-dot-fun/doc/doc-site/docs/resources/faq.md

 <!-- markdownlint-enable MD013 -->

-A:  No, once a particular Emojicoin trading pair is launched, you cannot launch another.
-You should potentially explore launching Emojicoin combinations instead.
-Get creative!
+A:  No, once a particular emojicoin trading pair is launched, you cannot launch another.
+But emoji combinations are supportive, so get creative!

 **Q: Are emojicoins the future?**